Intense US Blizzard Blows Iowa Caucus Campaigning Off Course - UrduPoint

 The weather raised serious concerns over caucus turnout as Haley and DeSantis seek to overtake former president Donald Trump, who is leading polls for the Republican presidential nomination by a wide margin nationally and in Iowa.

-The state's Republican Governor Kim Reynolds promised, "We're going to get people to the polls on caucus night," regardless of the weather.
+"We're going to get people to the polls on caucus night" regardless of the weather, the state's Republican Governor Kim Reynolds promised.

 Former UN ambassador and South Carolina governor Haley moved all of Friday's events online, even as she had implored Iowans to not let the weather stop them from showing up Monday.